An Attractive Proposal for Resolving the Hubble Tension: Dynamical Attractors that Unify Early and Late Dark Energy: Attractive Early Dark Energy

 and substituting the roots $\lambda=\lambda_*$ into \eqref{eq:Omega_r'}-\eqref{eq:Omega_v'} to obtain the fixed points.~These are listed in Table~\ref{tab:general_fixed_points} along with their linear stability;~we refer the reader to \cite{Copeland:2006wr,Bahamonde:2017ize} for details of how the stability is determined.~

-To make further progress, we must specify a potential, calculate $\Gamma(\lambda)$, and hence calculate $\lambda_*$ as a function of the potential's parameters.~Only specific potentials have invertible $\lambda(\phi)$.~These include the single exponential ($\Gamma=1$) potential discussed above, power-law potentials, and the particular functions listed in Table $10$ of \cite{Bahamonde:2017ize}.~Examining Table~\ref{tab:general_fixed_points} reveals the properties of the potential required to construct @EDE models.~Specifically, we require that: \begin{enumerate} \item Fixed point B* exists, and corresponds to an EDE saddle point i.e., $\lambda_*$ is such that $\Omega_\phi\sim10\%$. \item Fixed point C* exists and is a stable late-time global attractor that will account for LDE i.e., $\lambda_*$ is such that $w_\phi\approx-1$.\footnote{One could replace fixed point C* by fixed point D, but this corresponds to the scalar behaving as a pure cosmological constant i.e., late dark energy is non-dynamical.~This scenario is equivalent to the canonical EDE scenario.~} \end{enumerate} The above requirements are incompatible with a single value of $\lambda_*$ because having $w_\phi\approx-1$ at point C* implies a small $\lambda_*$ that would render point B* non-existent, so any viable potential must admit multiple distinct roots of equation \eqref{eq:attractor_roots}.~We surveyed the potentials known to have invertible $\lambda(\phi)$ and identified two that satisfiy the criteria above:
+Examining Table~\ref{tab:general_fixed_points} reveals the properties of the potential required to construct @EDE models.~Specifically, we require that: \begin{enumerate} \item Fixed point B* exists, and corresponds to an EDE saddle point i.e., $\lambda_*$ is such that $\Omega_\phi\sim10\%$. \item Fixed point C* exists and is a stable late-time global attractor that will account for LDE i.e., $\lambda_*$ is such that $w_\phi\approx-1$.\footnote{One could replace fixed point C* by fixed point D, but this corresponds to the scalar behaving as a pure cosmological constant i.e., late dark energy is non-dynamical.~This scenario is equivalent to the canonical EDE scenario.~} \end{enumerate} The above requirements are incompatible with a single value of $\lambda_*$ because having $w_\phi\approx-1$ at point C* implies a small $\lambda_*$ that would render point B* non-existent, so any viable potential must admit multiple distinct roots of equation \eqref{eq:attractor_roots}.~

+To make further progress, we must specify a potential, calculate $\Gamma(\lambda)$, and hence calculate $\lambda_*$ as a function of the potential's parameters.~ Only specific potentials give rise to functional forms for $\lambda(\phi)$ that can be inverted.~These include the single exponential ($\Gamma=1$) potential discussed above, power-law potentials, and the particular functions listed in Table $10$ of \cite{Bahamonde:2017ize}.~We surveyed the potentials known to have invertible $\lambda(\phi)$ and identified two that satisfy the criteria above:

 The first is the double exponential \eqref{eq:double_exp} that has been thoroughly studied in the context of quintessence LDE \cite{Sen:2001xu,Jarv:2004uk,Li:2005ay} and arises naturally in string theory \cite{Barreiro:1999zs}.~The second potential \eqref{eq:exp+cst} is contrived to correspond to a non-dynamical cosmological constant at late times \cite{Zhou:2007xp,Fang:2008fw}.~Wishing to focus on natural and well-motivated models, we confine our study to the double exponential potential.~This potential shares some similarities with the \textit{assisted quintessence} EDE model studied by \cite{Sabla:2021nfy} in which multiple scalar fields, each with a single exponential potential, are investigated as a resolution of the Hubble tension.~